chain-master/tac-token/README.md

 TAC is a DApp-GameFi project that operates on the blockchain.
 It means you can play it on any smart device, including computers, tablets, and mobile phones, as long as you have internet access.

 # Is it safe to play "Toss a Coin"?
-TAC is a game of chance that operates on the BSC blockchain network, utilizing open-source code and being decentralized.
+TAC is a game that operates on the BSC blockchain network, utilizing open-source code and being decentralized.
 You can monitor all the games played on the platform.
-And you can view all transaction records at https://bscscan.com/.
+And you can view all transaction records at https://bscscan.com/

 # Is there a fee to play "Toss a Coin"?
 TAC is a completely free game of chance.